Pittsburgh Marathon on Sunday, May 3, 2015

 - Be a supporter!
 “Run for Haiti” envelopes will be available in the Sharp Atrium and Narthex in the weeks leading up to the race.
 You are invited to participate by making your contribution to this valuable rebuilding effort.
 Make checks payable to “Shadyside Presbyterian Church” and write “Run for Haiti” in the memo line.
 All donations are tax deductible.

 - Eat dinner!
 Attend a carbo-loading pep rally and fundraising pasta dinner on Friday, May 1, at 6:00 p.m.
 The meal includes pasta (with both meat and meatless sauce options), salad, garlic bread, and drinks.
-The cost is $10 for adults and a free-will offering for children.
+A freewill offering will be received.
 All proceeds go directly to the “Run for Haiti” fund.
 During this time, we also will make some noise and get our runners hyped up for their big day.
 RSVP no later than Monday, April 27, by signing up in the Sharp Atrium or calling the church office.
 Volunteers for setup and cleanup are also welcome.

 - Cut some oranges!
 Members and friends of Shadyside Presbyterian Church have been passing out oranges to racers for the past six years.
 We need volunteers to cut up nearly 200 pounds of oranges at the church on Saturday, May 2.
 Volunteers will be asked to come to the church at 7:00 p.m. and to bring their own knives and cutting boards.
 Sign up in the Sharp Atrium or contact the church office.